dask/dask-labextension/README.md

 ## Publishing

-This application is distributed as two subpackages.

-The JupyterLab frontend part is published to [npm](https://www.npmjs.com/package/dask-labextension), and the server-side part to [PyPI](https://pypi.org/project/dask-labextension/).

-Releases for both packages are done with the `jlpm` tool, `git` and Travis CI.
+This extension contains a front-end component written in TypeScript and a back-end component written in Python.
+The front-end is compiled to Javascript during the build process and is distributed as static assets along with the Python package.

 _Note: Package versions are not prefixed with the letter `v`.
 You will need to disable this._